 Are you positive the product matches the listing exactly?

-When it comes to Amazon, even the most subtle differences can mean huge problems.
+For Amazon, even the most subtle differences can mean huge problems.
 It is very easy to jump on a product and miss something.

 Here are a few differences to note.

 Mistaking product count is a very common way to lose money.
-Products may look profitable but the count may be for multiple units (multi-packs) or some sort of unique bundle.
+Products may look profitable, but the count may be for multiple units (multi-packs) or some sort of unique bundle.